Norfloxacin is given to treat urine infections.

 It is important to complete the full course of treatment.
 This is to prevent the infection from coming back.

-The most common side-effects are feeling sick, diarrhoea, feeling dizzy and headache.
+The most common side-effects are feeling sick (nausea), diarrhoea, feeling dizzy and headache.

-Norfloxacin may impair your alertness, so make sure your reactions are normal before you drive or use tools or machines.
+Norfloxacin may impair your alertness, so make sure your reactions are normal before you drive and before you use tools or machines.

 |Type of medicine||A quinolone antibiotic|

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking norfloxacin it is important that your doctor knows:

 - If you are pregnant, trying for a baby, or breast-feeding.